mevdschee/ws2api/README.md

 ### WS to API

-The websocket messages that are received are sent using a HTTP request to the server:
+The websocket messages that are received are sent using a HTTP request to the API server:

     POST /<ClientId>
     Host: API server